 After a full day of snow play head back to The Grey Squirrel Resort to unwind in the cabin’s private jacuzzi and delightful views of the snow capped mountains.

 The first thing to catch your eye at the Big Bear City Airport is the bright yellow helicopter sitting on the tarmac.
 Although the weather is beautiful all year long, spring is arguably the most delightful with its highs in the 60s and nights only dipping into the mid 40s.
 It is on a day like this with such a crisp and clear spring day where a helicopter tour above the Big Bear Valley is the perfect way to experience the area.
-Helicopter Big Bear offers various tours starting at $55 per person for a 18 mile, 11 minute tour but can extend up to as long a ride as you desire.
+Helicopter Big Bear offers various tours starting at 7 minutes to 45 minutes.
 From the safety of the helicopter’s cockpit you will get a unique perspective as you fly over the numerous mountain lakes, the Mojave Valley and Big Bear Lake.

 After your personal helicopter tour, hop over to The Pines Lakefront for a beautiful lakeside outdoor dining experience.
 The lunch menu ranges from classics such as a BLT with a side of sweet potato fries to more haute fare such as the Pines Kobe Burger.
 Make sure to not miss out on indulging in Dr. Jerry’s Special Bread Pudding.
 You will enjoy your lunch spread all while taking in views of Big Bear Lake.